synapse-developpement/Wiklassify/README.md

 * nb1_xml_extractor.ipynb

 > Extracts modifications between two consecutive edits from <code>.xml</code> files and turn all samples into a pandas dataframe saved as a <code>XX-meta-historyX.xml-pXXXXpXXXX.tsv</code> file stored in folder <code>/tsv_output</code>.
 Each output file contains around 1.5 million pairs of text versions.
+An input <code>.xml</code> file has an average compressed volume of 250 MB that rises to around 28 GB when decompressed.
+The average time for extracting version pairs is 5 hours (median is 3 hours).

 * nb2_tsv_sampling.ipynb